Window Preservation Standards

 National Window Preservation Summit, July 26-28, 2011

-WPSC sponsored the National Window Preservation Summit at The Pine Mountain Settlement School in Pine Mountain, Kentucky.
+WPSC sponsored the first National Window Preservation Summit at The Pine Mountain Settlement School in Pine Mountain, Kentucky.
 The Summit was a critical research effort.
 Founders demonstrated the restoration & weatherization methods daily with comments by the advisers at the end of each morning and afternoon session.
 Energy testing was done to establish the efficiency of the various standards that were adjusted according to the Advisers comments and recommendations.
 We invited 35 key Advisers from across the country to attend.
 We also opened the Summit up to 15 Observers.

 Fundraising, Sales and Revenue